 How to get to Ueno Park

 There is a major train station on the east side of the park aptly named Ueno Station.
-Look for “Park Exit” signs for your the best access to the park.
+Look for “Park Exit” signs for the best access to the park.

 If you have any suggestions for Ueno Park, please comment below.